site-3/site3.ca/README.md

-# Site 3 Members
+# Site 3 Website

 This repo holdds the public facing website for Site 3.
-It also provides the API for our vending machine (you can scan your key fob and get an Arduino!)
+It also provides the API for our vending machine (you can scan your key fob and buy an Arduino!)

-Are you a member of Site 3 and would like to have your project listed on the project page?
-We accept pull requests, or just email us.
+Are you a member of Site 3 and have a project you would like listed in the [projects](http://site3.ca/projects) section?
+We accept pull requests, or just [email us](mailto:info@site3.ca).